Miners union threatens strike at South Africa's Amplats

-JOHANNESBURG Miners at South Africa's Anglo American Platinum (AMSJ.J) reported for work late Thursday, and a labour leader said the workers will strike on Friday in an escalation of unrest that sent the company's shares lower and the rand to a four-year low.
+JOHANNESBURG Miners at South Africa's Anglo American Platinum will down tools late Thursday or Friday, labour leaders said, in an escalation of unrest that sent the company's shares lower and the rand to a four-year low.

-The threatened action is to protest Amplats' plans to cut as many as 6,000 jobs in a bid to return to profit, down from the 14,000 it initially proposed, and comes just as a two-day wildcat strike ends at platinum producer Lonmin (LMI.L).
+The threatened action is to protest Amplats' plans to cut as many as 6,000 jobs in a bid to return to profit, down from the 14,000 it initially proposed, and come just as a two-day wildcat strike ends at platinum producer Lonmin.

-"Workers are going underground; everything is normal," Amplats spokeswoman Mpumi Sithole told Reuters late on Thursday.

-A branch leader with the Association of Mineworkers and Construction Union (AMCU) said earlier that miners would not work the overnight shift on Thursday, but another said later in the day that the action would commence on Friday.
+A branch leader with the Association of Mineworkers and Construction Union (AMCU) said on Thursday that miners would not work the overnight shift, but another said later in the day that the action would commence on Friday.

 "We decided that it would be tomorrow.
 It's not AMCU that have called the strike, it's the workers," said Evans Ramokga, an Amplats' labour leader also linked to AMCU.